Ace120C/PhoneInfo/README.md

 # PhoneInfo
-a terminal application coded with python to referance phones quickly
+a terminal application coded with python to Reference phone specs quickly

 To run the app on Linux run:
 ```